themrchas/webpack-jslink/README.md

-## Basic example of using webpack.
+## A jslink based solution used to create SharePoint tabs functionality on view names

-Combines cssinto a javascript file.
+## Code to manually inject css into the page using javascript has been commented out